Nitrodist/markcampbell.me/_posts/2013-05-23-how-to-work-remotely.markdown

 * Why is it taking so long?
 * Can I ask someone for help?

-With the timeboxing technique, you're forced to consider these questions instead of blindly ignore them for the day.
+With the timeboxing technique, you're forced to consider these questions instead of blindly ignoring them for the day.
 Having someone in-person to ask a question (or be interrupted by) is a luxury of the office and pausing to ask questions and interact with people is extremely useful while working from home.

 Everyone has a timeboxing technique that works for them -- go out there and find it!